RESEARCH TRAINING CENTRE

 This program provides opportunities for university students to conduct research in a laboratory/clinical setting at The Rotman Research Institute, Baycrest under the supervision of a practicing Scientist from the Research Division.
 The program is 12 weeks in length, with specific starting and ending dates arranged directly with each hiring Scientist in accordance with their research schedule.

 Who is Eligible?

-At the time of application, students must be in first, second, third or fourth year of an undergraduate degree program.
+At the time of application, students must be in 1st, 2nd, 3rd, or 4th year of an undergraduate degree program.
 Students in medical school may also apply.
 Students registered in a Master’s or PhD program are not eligible for summer studentships.
-Please note that prospective students must be eligible to work in Canada.
+Please note that that prospective students must be eligible to work in Canada.

 Terms of Summer Program